DuncanWalter/spider-web/README.md

   - await (seeded)
   - ???
 - remove uses of iterator protocol (perf)
-- debate using sets for subscription logic (or linked list tables)
 - move operator tests to the operator directory